Effects of Hurricane Matthew in Florida: Watches and warnings

 While Matthew was crossing the Gulf of Gonâve on October 4, the National Hurricane Center issued a hurricane watch for eastern Florida from Deerfield Beach north the Volusia–Brevard county line; a tropical storm watch was also raised for southeastern Florida from Seven Mile Bridge in the Florida Keys to Deerfield Beach as well as Lake Okeechobee.
 The watch over Lake Okeechobee was upgraded to a hurricane watch hours later.
 As Matthew crossed Cuba, hurricane warnings were raised for areas between Golden Beach and Sebastian Inlet as well as Lake Okeechobee; the hurricane watch was extended north to include Flagler County; furthermore, a tropical storm warning was issued for areas between Chokoloskee to Golden Beach, including the Florida Keys and Florida Bay.
 With Matthew posing a threat to the entire east coast of Florida, the hurricane watch was further extended to the Florida–Georgia border early on October 5.
 The hurricane warning area expanded farther north throughout the day, extending to the Flagler–Volusia county line at 15:00 UTC, and the Florida–Georgia border at 03:00 UTC on October 6.
 Furthermore, a new tropical storm watch was raised for areas along the Gulf Coast from Chokoloskee to Suwannee River.
 A tropical storm warning was later issued on October 6 along the Gulf Coast for areas between the Anclote River to Suwannee River.
 As Matthew tracked along the Florida coast, watches and warnings were steadily discontinued from south to north on October 7 and 8.

 Athletics and theme parks

-The Southeastern Conference football matchup between LSU and Florida, scheduled for October 8 in Gainesville, was cancelled.
+The Southeastern Conference football matchup between LSU and Florida, scheduled for October 8 in Gainesville, was canceled.
+The National Hockey League preseason game between the Florida Panthers and Tampa Bay Lightning was canceled as well.